Calculatorbudy Official Logo

 4. For each unique factor, select the highest power that appears.

-5. Multiply these highest powers together to get the LCM.
+5. Multiply these highest powers together to get your final LCM.

 Example: Find LCM(12, 18)